Rating Methodology

 To assess impact, Charity Intelligence uses what is known as Social Return on Investment (SROI), which is a ratio that measures the amount of value created per dollar donated.
 Our Impact Rating assesses charities based on both their demonstrated impact as well as the quality of the data available to assess impact.
 Additional details on our Impact Ratings can be found here.

-Ratings fall into 5 categories based on the combination of demonstrated impact and data quality: High, Good, Average, Fair and Low impact.
+Ratings fall into 5 categories based on the combination of demonstrated impact and data quality: High, Good, Average, Fair & Low impact.

 Calculation of Star Ratings